Saturday, July 30, 2011

 1932 - ***

 There's nothing quite like this film's ambitiously cynical ending, the sort of loose-ended defiance of the crime-must-pay adage only possible in pre-code conditions.
-Dialogue is pitched at such a dark cynical height that censors ears obviously didn't hear it: "Looks like you been up at Sing Sing looking at a burning!"
+Dialogue is pitched at such a darkly cynical height that censors ears weren't young enough to hear it: "Looks like you been up at Sing Sing looking at a burning!"
 Sex is everywhere, as when Tracy and Dvorak are out at a nightclub eating dinner and she says "if you loved me half as much as you love that steak I'd break down out of self-pity" (meaning throw him a sympathy fuck, yo!)
 Fairbanks describes Dee--to her face!--as having "a beautiful can." and that she's "as pretty as a little red wagon."
 Lots of phone calls are made and received.
 The TCM print looks real nice.
-Can't go wrong with rooftop in the rain spying on murders that you thought about committing yourself, and now don't have to... that's pre-gode cold!
+Can't go wrong with a rooftop in the rain spying on murders that you thought about committing yourself, and now don't have to... that's pre-gode cold!

 HEAT LIGHTNING